hansen-m/ProteinStructure-OOD/README.md

 - AlphaFold by DeepMind Technologies Limited
 - Singularity container by prehensilecode
 - The research project is generously funded by Cornell University BRC Epigenomics Core Facility (RRID:SCR_021287), Penn State Institute for Computational and Data Sciences (RRID:SCR_025154) and Penn State University Center for Applications of Artificial Intelligence and Machine Learning to Industry Core Facility (RRID:SCR_022867)
+- Computational support was provided by NSF ACCESS to William KM Lai and Gretta Kellogg through BIO230041

 ## Contact
 For questions or issues, please contact: